Amy St. Eve: Court of appeals service

 On February 12, 2018, President Donald Trump announced his intent to nominate St. Eve to an undetermined seat on the United States Court of Appeals for the Seventh Circuit.
 On February 15, 2018, her nomination was sent to the Senate.
 President Trump nominated St. Eve to the seat on the United States Court of Appeals for the Seventh Circuit vacated by Judge Ann Claire Williams, who assumed senior status on June 5, 2017.
 On March 21, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
 On April 19, 2018, her nomination was reported out of committee by a 21–0 vote.
-On May 14, 2018, her nomination was confirmed by a 91–0 vote.
+On May 14, 2018, the United States Senate confirmed her nomination by a 91–0 vote.
 She received her judicial commission on May 23, 2018.